Skip to Content

 PU’s Moderate Temp Range

-PU Tubing can also handle moderate temperatures quite well but may struggle under extreme heat.
-Consequently, it works best in environments where cold temperatures or room temperatures are the norm, like air conditioning and pneumatic systems.
+PU Tubing can also handle moderate temperatures quite well,l but may struggle under extreme heat.
+Consequently, it works best in environments where cold or room temperatures are the norm, such as in air conditioning and pneumatic systems.

 Abrasion and Wear Resistance